worldbank/gld/Support/B - Country Survey Details/COL/GEIH/geography.md

 - urban-rural structure: % of the population by the municipality over the proportion of the population with unsatisfied basic needs.
 - Population size from the social group ("estrato"): every municipality with 7,000 o more inhabitants was considered a PSU (primary sampling unit), and those with lower population size were regrouped with nearby locations.

-The image below shows the locations that contain data for urban and rural areas (red) and only urban/metropolitan cities (green).
+The image below shows the locations that contain data for urban and rural areas (green) and only urban/metropolitan cities (red).
+The red area represents the region of Amazonia and Orinoquia on the mainland and the San Andres city on the box of the top right corner.

 <br></br>
 ![COL_GEIH](utilities/Col_GEIH_coverage.png)